MuokaPWambua/mac_changer/README.md

 # mac_changer
-a mac address modifier implementing the subprocess module
+a CLI mac address modifier implementing the subprocess module

 # how to use
-python mac_changer.py -i <interface> -m <new mac address>
+python mac_changer.py -i [interface] -m [new mac address]